open-horizon/open-horizon.github.io/docs/troubleshoot/support.md

 # Support
 {: #support}

 For reporting bugs, requesting features, and discussing changes, developers should use Github issues and discussions on these repositories.
-Using issues, you can [maintainers, contributors and other  members](https://wiki.lfedge.org/display/OH/Community+Membership) of the community.
+Using issues, you can contact [maintainers, contributors and other  members](https://wiki.lfedge.org/display/OH/Community+Membership) of the community.
 To connect with the community and learn more about the software solution, new users should bookmark or visit the [Open Horizon web site](https://www.lfedge.org/projects/openhorizon/).

 You can reach out to us through the following channels as well: